fairDataSociety/fds-blog/content/posts/is-it-time-for-serverless-application-platforms.md

 🤩 Web 2 Switch-ability

-As mentioned above, the competition among b2b cloud infrastructure providers has continued to allow for immense value to accrue to the their customers.
+As mentioned above, the competition among b2b cloud infrastructure providers has continued to allow for immense value to accrue to their customers.
 Until now, these customers have been other businesses that use the cloud.
 Even so, the cloud providers have done such a good job providing better and better solutions for these customers, which are ever easier to deploy, that such solutions have become almost easy enough to be also deployed for consumers.
 So not only can one easily envisage a world where multiple service providers compete by providing the best possible personal cloud services to consumers, one does not even need to wait for that.
 Today, it takes just a few clicks to create a new server on Heroku or on glitch.com or a myriad of other services.
 Anyone can easily set up their own server within a few minutes.
 This bodes well for a leading edge of tech-savvy consumers to do exactly that!

 But then what?
 What would you put on those servers?
 What data, and in what format?
 How can you make sure that such data is compatible across server types, and that such servers are interoperable (and switch-able), wherever they may sit?